 Lifemaps are an instrument for intuitive self-discovery.
 At the basis of a lifemap is a scenario, a story about a personal or societal theme or a global issue.
 Each of the available lifemap scenarios tells its own story and illuminates a different perspective.
 Following the chosen scenario people each fill in their own map on a table poster to create an overview of the current reality and the envisioned future.
 The text and symbol stickers for this contain knowledge on the topic and the poster facilitates the self-discovery process.
 In a lifemap workshop participants, in groups of four, tell each other their own story, using their maps.
 Together they elaborate on it in a group dialogue about the here and now and a brainstorm about the future.
 A lifemap experience is a learning journey, individually and collectively.

-Many people all over the world live their life in safety and comfort.
+Many people all over the world live their lives in safety and comfort.
 They work hard and enjoy what they made of it.
-To them, freedom and peace have become a given.
-The illusion behind it all is often that when you go on as you do, the conditions will stay favourable and you can stay as you are.
-As it is, the global situation asks of each of us to let go of our drive for more and to be less egocentric, taking better care of what is important for the collective.
-Developing more peace in your own life is a great way to practice this.
-In the lifemap scenario: Developing peace as a person, a citizen you’ll create an overview of how what’s going on in the world is reflected in your life.
-Seeing yourself in this overview will show you new possibilities to create peace.
-Acting on those will nourish you as well as the whole.
+Freedom and peace have become a given.
+The idea behind it all is often that when you go on as you do, the conditions will stay favourable and you can stay as you are.
+As it is, the global situation asks of each of us to let go of our drive for more, different and better, and to take care of what is important for the collective.
+Developing more peace in your life is a great way to prepare and support yourself.
+In the lifemap scenario: Developing peace as a person, a citizen you’ll create an overview of everything, that is of importance to you.
+Seeing yourself in this overview, evokes feelings of contentment and self-appreciation.
+Guided by your little angel of peace inside, you will find areas to develop more peace.